technickle/open-data-resources/legislation/index.md

 # Legislative activities impacting Technology, Data, Reporting and/or Transparency

 This is not intended to be an exhaustive list.
-See also [enacted laws](../enacted-laws) for laws which are already in effect.
+See also [enacted laws](../enacted-laws) for laws which are already in effect. ([Download as raw data]("legislative-actions.csv"))

 <div id="actions-div"></div>
 <script type="text/javascript" src="//code.jquery.com/jquery-2.1.3.min.js"></script>